cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 4

-Wave 4 will be deployed in late August 2020.
+Wave 4 will be deployed in early September 2020.
 It will be available in English, as well as

-* *[translations to be completed]*

-Draft files [final versions to be posted when available]:
+* Simplified Chinese
+* English (UK)
+* Spanish (Latin America)
+* Spanish
+* French
+* Brazilian Portuguese
+* Vietnamese

+Files:

 * [Survey text and coding](waves/Survey_of_COVID-Like_Illness_-_Wave_4.pdf)
   (PDF)